ThinkAlike Help Guide

 A word is shown on its own.
 Respond with the first word that comes to mind.

-Game modes apply to Solo and Host games.
+Game modes apply to The Deck and Host games.
 When you join a game, the host's selected mode is used.

 Hosting a Game